 1. Trak-4 GPS Tracker for Tracking Assets, Equipment and Vehicles

 GPS systems generally depend on subscription plans, and Trak-4 makes it easy to determine which plan is best for you with a number of affordable options that feature tracking and assistance.
 As for the device itself, the battery can last up to 12-18 months depending on how many alerts you set it to, and the unit has screw holes and a weatherproof casing for attaching it outside.

-Pros: Variety of subscription plans from as low as $6/month.
+Pros: Variety of subscription plans.
 If GPS signal is blocked, the device triangulates based on cell towers.
 Rechargeable battery.

 Cons: No light indicator to tell if the device is charged, battery life not as long if alerts are set to every 15 minutes.

 2. PRIMETRACKING Personal GPS Tracker

 This pocket-sized GPS tracker offers real-time alerts, and it features an SOS button.
 That makes it a good option for looking after young children.
 The location can be updated every 10 seconds.
 The free app for iPhones and Androids makes it convenient to check-in on whatever you’re tracking.

 Pros: SOS button and real-time location updates make it a good option for taking care of young children or vulnerable people, in addition to vehicles.

 Cons: Monthly subscription fee is considerably more expensive than Trak-4.
 Battery not as long.

 3. YOHOOLYO Disc Lock Alarm Motorcycle Alarm Padlock